argus-api-team/jefe/README.md

 ## Enter in container to use Ember-CLI

-To run and enter in the development container use: `make start_cotainer`.
+To run and enter in the development container use: `make start_container`.

 If your development container is already running in other terminal use: `make container_shell`.